asbjornh/list-fns/README.md

 Use with: `reduce`

-Sums the values returned from the provided function.
+Sums the values by applying `func` to elements.
 If the list elements aren't numbers, a number must be passed as the second argument to `reduce` .

 ```ts
 [{ a: 1 }, { a: 2 }].reduce(sumBy(el => el.a), 0); // Returns 3